asqar/docker-centos-mono/README.md

 Releases
 ==================

-latest/master - based off the centos:6.4 Docker image and the latest mono git master at the time with most mono compile options left on
+latest/master - based off the centos:6.4 Docker image and the latest mono git master at the time, most mono compile options are left on

 centos6.4-mono.xxxxxxx - last tested image release suffixed with the mono git hash at the time of build